jacksonianrtaylor/movie_rec_proj/README.md

 * Each movie rating in every user row is normalized by subtracting the movies average rating for all train and test users users.

+* Then use this as one of the inputs to svd_full function below

 #### svd_full:

     The matrix factorization is created with the svd function on the normalized ratings.
 Then each factor is truncated to n (currently 15) "components".
 Then the factors are multiplied together to make a new array with the same dimension as the (normalized ratings) but where the target ratings once were normalized to 0, new normalized predictions takes its place.
 Then this array is scaled back into an array of ratings from (1-5) giving a real and more reasonable rating prediction of the target movie than the movies average rating.
 These are the outputs of the second call of the svd_full function "svd_out_full".
 The predicted rating for the test users target movies are founds by acessing the row for the test user in question (test users are at the end of the svd_out_full list) and the column correspong to the saved target movie index for the user.
 These predicted ratings fed into feature_3 are used to validate the model that was trained in the train operation.

-Note: There are alot more details to this left out for a simpler overview.
-For more details see the notebook (complete_11_03_2023.ipynb) and follow the comments.
+* For more details about the process, see the notebook (complete_11_03_2023.ipynb) and follow the comments.